2020 New Mexico Lobos football team

-The 2020 New Mexico Lobos football team represented the University of New Mexico in the 2020 NCAA Division I FBS football season.
-The Lobos played their home games at Sam Boyd Stadium as members of the Mountain West Conference due to COVID-19 restrictions imposed by the state of New Mexico.
-They were led by first-year head coach Danny Gonzales.
+The 2020 New Mexico Lobos football team represented the University of New Mexico as a member of the Mountain West Conference (MW) during the 2020 NCAA Division I FBS football season.
+Led by first-year head coach Danny Gonzales, the Lobos compiled an overall record of 2–5 with an identical mark in conference play, placing ninth in the MW.
+The team played home games at Sam Boyd Stadium in Whitney, Nevada due to COVID-19 pandemic restrictions imposed by the state of New Mexico.

-On August 10, 2020, the Mountain West Conference suspended all sports competitions due to the COVID-19 pandemic.
+On August 10, 2020, the MW suspended all sports competitions due to the COVID-19 pandemic.
 On September 24, the conference announced that the football season would begin on October 24.

-Previous season

-The Lobos finished the 2019 season 2–10 and 0–8 in Mountain West play to finish in last place in the Mountain Division and did not qualify for a bowl game.
-Head coach Bob Davie was replaced by Danny Gonzales.